 Canned foods – Most sauces, baked beans (because of the sugar added during cooking), nearly all soups.

-Bottled foods – All soft drinks (even diet), all fruit juices (even homemade), most condiments.
+Bottled foods – All sodas/ soft drinks (even diet/light), all fruit juices (even homemade), most condiments.

 Boxed or Packaged foods – microwaveable or oven-ready meals, nearly all breakfast cereals, all chocolate, all candy, all ice cream, and most frozen foods.

 Foods Already Containing Yeast or Mold: Fungus gets lonely.
 It’s in the mood for like-minded neighbors.
 Don’t give it a friend.
 Stay away from dairy!
 No milk, no sour cream, no buttermilk, no butter, and worst of all?
 Cheese.
-Don’t eat cheese, but if you must, don’t even think about touching Stilton cheese.
+Especially Stilton cheese.

 Alcoholic Drinks: Not only is alcohol a literal poison, it’s also one of fungus’ most beloved pals.
 No wine, no beer, no cider, no brandy, no whiskey, no gin, no rum.
 “But why is all the rum gone?!” you may ask.
 The answer is simple: You’re not a pirate, you’re a loved one infected with fungus and someone, somewhere needs you alive and well and waiting at the hospital only to greet newborn grandchildren, not awaiting a death sentence.